 When is the NDIS coming to my area?

 The National Disability Insurance Scheme (NDIS) will progressively roll out across Queensland over a three year period.
-It is already available in Townsville, Charters Towers and Palm Island.

 The NDIS agreement outlines the progressive rollout of the scheme across Queensland as follows:

 1 July 2016